holmdk/holmdk.github.io/_posts/2020-04-02-video_prediction.md

 Once we are dealing with frames we have 2D tensors, and to encode and decode these in a sequential nature we need an extension of the original seq2seq models using LSTMs.

 This is where Convolutional LSTM (ConvLSTM) comes in.
-Presented at NIPS in 2015[https://papers.nips.cc/paper/5955-convolutional-lstm-network-a-machine-learning-approach-for-precipitation-nowcasting.pdf], ConvLSTM modifies the inner workings of the LSTM mechanism to use convolutions instead of simple matrix multiplication.
+Presented at [NIPS in 2015](https://papers.nips.cc/paper/5955-convolutional-lstm-network-a-machine-learning-approach-for-precipitation-nowcasting.pdf), ConvLSTM modifies the inner workings of the LSTM mechanism to use convolutions instead of simple matrix multiplication.
 This makes it suitable for processing images in a sequential nature and thus use it for frame prediction.

 Given its strong modelling power in sequential tasks, we expect this model to perform well on frame prediction tasks such as the MovingMNIST dataset.